On Surviving the 10,000 Sorrows

 How to Find Yourself

 One of the most difficult things in the world is to know who you really are.
-I’ve spent half my life now getting to know who my Self is: the good, the bad, and the ugly.
 For over two decades I’ve followed the Greek maxim inscribed at the Temple of Delphi: “Know thyself.”
 And I think I do.
 I think I’m a salmon.

 In Memoriam: Civility, or The Importance of Observing Ritual